A non-profit organization founded by Raj and Padma Vattikuti in 1997

 Mrs Padma Vattikuti

-Mrs. Vattikuti has served on boards of Merrill Palmer Institute, Red-Cross Southeastern Michigan Chapter, Michigan Asian Business Council and as a council member of Arts of Asia and Islamic Art at the Detroit Institute Art.
+Mrs. Vattikuti has served on the boards of the Merrill-Palmer Institute, Red Cross Southeastern Michigan Chapter, Michigan Asian Business Council and as a council member of Arts of Asia and Islamic Art at the Detroit Institute of Arts.
 As an art connoisseur, Padma spends her time restoring different facets of history through various exhibitions and museum restorations and has collected Southeast Asian art for two decades.